muzeffer-niftiyev/Bank-Account/README.md

 ## 📝 Description

-Welcome to the Bank Account App!
+Welcome to the Bank Account App! <br>
 This project lets you create several bank account and control their withdrawal and deposit amounts and shows you current balance on each account.

 #### 💻 Technologies